obsidianmd/obsidian-help/en/Plugins/Daily notes.md

 > [!example]- Automatic subfolders
 > You can automatically organize your daily notes into folders using the **Date format** feature.
 >
-> For instance, if you set the file location as `Journal/YYYY/MMMM/YYYY-MMM-DD`, your notes will be created as `Journal/2023/January/2023-Jan-01`.
+> For instance, if you set the date format as `YYYY/MMMM/YYYY-MMM-DD`, your notes will be created as `2023/January/2023-Jan-01`.
 >
 > You can explore more formatting options on the [momentJS](https://momentjs.com/docs/#/displaying/format/) documentation site.